Callidon/bloom-filters/README.md

 #### Methods

-- `add(element: string) -> void`: add an element into the filter.
+- `add(element: HashableInput) -> void`: add an element into the filter.
-- `remove(element: string) -> boolean`: delete an element from the filter, returning True if the deletion was a success and False otherwise.
+- `remove(element: HashableInput) -> boolean`: delete an element from the filter, returning True if the deletion was a success and False otherwise.
-- `has(element: string) -> boolean`: Test an element for membership, returning False if the element is definitively not in the filter and True is the element might be in the filter.
+- `has(element: HashableInput) -> boolean`: Test an element for membership, returning False if the element is definitively not in the filter and True is the element might be in the filter.
 - `equals(other: CuckooFilter) -> boolean`: Test if two filters are equals.
 - `rate() -> number`: compute the filter's false positive rate (or error rate).